mshlis/mshlis.github.io/_posts/.ipynb_checkpoints/2019-10-06-ANNagram-checkpoint.md

 ---
 author_profile: true
 date: 2019-10-06
-tags: [transformer, pointer network, fun]
+tags: [ml, transformer, pointer network, fun]
 comments: true
 excerpt: "ANNagram is a neural network to take a set of letters and output a possible word.
 I use a pointer network with a transformer backbone for this task.
 In the post I delve into both what each of those architectures are and why I chose them."
 permalink: /ANNagram/